Divya-K2517/FocusFlare/README.md

 Go, PostgreSQL, React, Typescript, Docker, HTML/CSS

 **📊 Features**
-* Heatmap algorithim: Visualize productivity streaks, high-focus days, and monthly progress at a glance.
+* <ins>Heatmap algorithim:</ins> Visualize productivity streaks, high-focus days, and monthly progress at a glance.
 Made possible using a nonlinear opactity scale for dramatic color differences.
-* Session Logging: Quickly add or remove sessions
+* <ins>Session Logging:</ins> Quickly add or remove sessions
-* Responsive UI: Watch your progress updated in real time - every move you make is instantly reflected using React state management and seamlessy integrated into the database.
+* <ins>Responsive UI:</ins> Watch your progress updated in real time - every move you make is instantly reflected using React state management and seamlessy integrated into the database.
-* Containerized Deployment: Run anywhere with Docker; no manual setup required.
+* <ins>Containerized Deployment:</ins> Run anywhere with Docker; no manual setup required.

 **🐳 Run with Docker**
 1. Clone the repo (enter the lines below into your terminal)